Nancypatel1103/ComplianceClient/Social-media-blog/social-media-blog.md

 Once the terms are accepted, the authentication process proceeds to a pivotal stage of redirection and token exchange.

-**1.** If they accept the consent then the client application will redirect to the **callback URL** with the service token. [i.e. => /verifyUrl code=1234567&state=eyJnd19pZCI6IjY0ZmVkZWFiNGQ2MjIxM2Y0NDMzYmNjNiIsImNsaWVudF9tYWMiOiJjNDo0YjpkMjowMDo3ZjpkOCIsInNzaWQiOiJuZXdTU0lEIiwiaXAiOiIxOTIuMTY4LjEuMjA1IiwiaWQiOiI2NTAwMmZlNzMzMTc3MzJkNTFlNDgyMjIiLCJnd19hZGRyZXNzIjoiMTkyLjE2OC4xLjEiLCJnd19wb3J0IjoiMjA2MCIsInJlZGlyZWN0X3VybCI6Imh0dHAlM0ElMkYlMkYxOTIuMTY4LjEuMSUzQTIwNjAlMkZ3aWZpZG9nJTJGYXV0aCUzRnRva2VuJTNEIiwibW9kZSI6ImN1c3RvbS1kYXRhIn0%3D].
+**1.** If the user accepts the consent terms, the client application redirects to the callback URL along with a service token. [i.e. => /verifyUrl code=1234567&state=eyJnd19pZCI6IjY0ZmVkZWFiNGQ2MjIxM2Y0NDMzYmNjNiIsImNsaWVudF9tYWMiOiJjNDo0YjpkMjowMDo3ZjpkOCIsInNzaWQiOiJuZXdTU0lEIiwiaXAiOiIxOTIuMTY4LjEuMjA1IiwiaWQiOiI2NTAwMmZlNzMzMTc3MzJkNTFlNDgyMjIiLCJnd19hZGRyZXNzIjoiMTkyLjE2OC4xLjEiLCJnd19wb3J0IjoiMjA2MCIsInJlZGlyZWN0X3VybCI6Imh0dHAlM0ElMkYlMkYxOTIuMTY4LjEuMSUzQTIwNjAlMkZ3aWZpZG9nJTJGYXV0aCUzRnRva2VuJTNEIiwibW9kZSI6ImN1c3RvbS1kYXRhIn0%3D].
 **2.** Our service will send a token with a callback URL to the verification URL of the custom service.

 ### Step 6: User Details Verification